 Based on the workshop led by Pamela Cross, we created a webinar and a series of brochures that provide information to front-line workers, their clients and women who have experienced sexual assault and want to better understand their options prior to taking a legal course of action.
-This content is now available on our website by clicking here

 - Blueprints Project for system change with Elizabeth Fry Toronto and WomanACT